lechnerc77/azd-compatibility-azure-function/README.md

 output blobStorageName string = blobStorageAccount.outputs.name
 ```

-That was not too complicated, so let us move on to the storage of the connection string to this Blob Storage in the Azure Key Vault.
+That was not too complicated, so let us move on to storing the connection string to this Blob Storage in the Azure Key Vault.

 ### Step 5 - Storing the secret

-We want to store the connection string to our Blob Storage in Azure Key Vault and later access it as a reference from the Azure Function app configuration.
+We want to store the connection string of the Blob Storage in Azure Key Vault and access it as a reference from the Azure Function app configuration.

 First things first, let us create the secret.
-As in the previous section there is no pre-defined `bicep` file available, so let us create one.
+As in the previous section there is no pre-defined `.bicep` file available, so let us create one.
 To do so I created a `security` folder underneath the `corelocal` folder.
 Here we place the `bicep` file for the secret:

 ```bicep
 param environmentName string